aosabook/500lines/same-origin-policy/same-origin-policy.markdown

-and "calendar.example.com" to "example.com", you are allowing not only these two pages to communicate between each other, but also _any_ other page that has "example.com" as a superdomain (e.g. "blog.example.com").
+and "calendar.example.com" to "example.com", you are allowing not only these two pages to communicate between each other, but also _any_ other page that has "example.com" as a superdomain (e.g., "blog.example.com").
 An attacker also realizes this, and constructs a special script (`EvilScript`) that runs inside the attacker's blog page (`BlogPage`).
-In the next step (\aosafigref{500l.same-origin-policy.fig-setdomain-2a}), the script executes `SetDomain` operation to modify the domain property of `BlogPage` to `ExampleDomain`.
+In the next step (\aosafigref{500l.same-origin-policy.fig-setdomain-2a}), the script executes the `SetDomain` operation to modify the domain property of `BlogPage` to `ExampleDomain`.

 \aosafigure[240pt]{same-origin-policy-images/fig-setdomain-2a.png}{Cross-origin counterexample at time 4}{500l.same-origin-policy.fig-setdomain-2a}

-Now that `BlogPage` has the same domain property as the other two documents, it can successfully execute `ReadDOM` operation to access their content (\aosafigref{500l.same-origin-policy.fig-setdomain-2b}.)
+Now that `BlogPage` has the same domain property as the other two documents, it can successfully execute the `ReadDOM` operation to access their content (\aosafigref{500l.same-origin-policy.fig-setdomain-2b}.)

 \aosafigure[240pt]{same-origin-policy-images/fig-setdomain-2b.png}{Cross-origin counterexample at time 5}{500l.same-origin-policy.fig-setdomain-2b}